Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 To accomplish the above set up, you need to create different set of configuration files required for each database.

-For example, let's say you have two different databases in JDBC supported to be connected for data upload.
-We should have one set of configuration files for JDBC supported Database One and another set of configuration files for Database Two.
+For example, let's say you have two different databases in MySQL to be connected for data upload.
+We should have one set of configuration files for Database One and another set of configuration files for Database Two.

 If you are working on Windows environment you can download the modified sample configuration and batch (UploadFromDB.bat) files from this download link.
 Similar changes are required for the UploadFromDB.sh shell script if you need to set up these configuration on a Linux/Mac environment.